 These two accounts are not contradictory as they refer to two different situations.
 The first account of creation (bara) in Genesis 1:1 relates to the beginning of time, millions of years ago at the start of the Pre-Adamic Age, when God instantaneously created the heavens and the earth at His command.
-The second account in Genesis 1:16 of making (asah) the sun, the moon and the stars relates to their appearance in the firmament (the sky), from an earthly perspective, on Day Four of the six-day creation week, approximately six-ten thousand years ago at the start of the Adamic Age.
+The second account in Genesis 1:16 of making (asah) the sun, the moon and the stars relates to their appearance in the firmament (meaning the sky), from an earthly perspective, on Day Four of the six-day creation week, approximately six thousand years ago at the start of the Adamic Age.

 The single most important 'proof text' used by Young Earth Creationists is Exodus 20:11.
-Let us examine this verse in detail, and show you that it is also misunderstood by Young Earth Creationists.
+Let us examine this verse in detail, and show that it is also misunderstood by Young Earth Creationists.

 For in six days the LORD made (asah) the heavens and the earth, the sea, and all that is in them, and rested the seventh day.
 Therefore the LORD blessed the Sabbath day and hallowed it.